epfl-ada/ada-2024-project-bradaframanadamada/data_stories.md

     However, when performing the analysis using the award score metric, this trend does not hold.
 Many actors with paths similar to those of the highest award-winning actors have received few or no awards themselves. <br><br>
     Moreover, the analysis of actors' favorite movie genres over their careers revealed patterns in how preferred genres change over time.
-    Although no correlation was found between genre instability and an actor's success, valuable insights could still be derived from these patterns.When examining the family environment of actors, it becomes evident that having a parent in the cinematographic field can significantly contribute to a successful career.<br></br>
+    Although no correlation was found between genre instability and an actor's success, valuable insights could still be derived from these patterns.When examining the family environment of actors, it becomes evident that having a parent in the cinematographic field can significantly contribute to a successful career.<br><br>
     This is especially true if the parent was a successful actor, although even less successful parents may provide valuable insights and knowledge about the cinematographic industry.<br>
     In opposition, having a successful actor as a spouse does not appear to have a direct impact on an actor’s popularity.
     However, a notable proportion of actors with high award scores also have spouses with similarly high awards score.<br>